kyma-project/kyma/docs/api-gateway-v2/03-01-security_options.md

 - with JWT tokens
 - with both OAuth2 and JWT tokens

-If you secrue a service with either OAuth2 or JWT tokens, you must include a valid OAuth2 or JWT token in the `Authorization` header of the call to service.
+If you secure a service with either OAuth2 or JWT tokens, you must include a valid OAuth2 or JWT token in the `Authorization` header of the call to the service.

 If you secure a service with both OAuth2 and JWT, the Oathkeeper proxy expects OAuth2 tokens in the `Authorization` header of incoming calls.
 For endpoints secured with JWT, you must define the header from which the system extracts the JWT token for every **accessStrategy** you define.
 You can use any header name different from `Authorization`.

-See these sample excerpts from APIRule custom resources that show the **rules** attribute for services secrued with OAuth2, JWT, and a OAuth2 and JWT combination.
+See these sample excerpts from APIRule custom resources that show the **rules** attribute for services secured with OAuth2, JWT, and an OAuth2 and JWT combination.

 >**TIP:** To learn more about the APIRule custom resource, read [this](/#custom-resource-api-rule) document.
 To learn how to expose and secure services, follow [this](#tutorials-expose-and-secure-a-service) tutorial.